orion-pax/udemy-coding-challenge-web/README.md

 - This is the main layout housing all the quiz questions and their respective answer options.
 - Utilizes the *axios* library to call the backend api for a list of questions for the selected quiz to display.
 - This view uses a Card layout housing a *Carousel* view with disabled default auto slide and navigation features.
 This prevents auto navigation to the next or previous question. **NB:** This enforces a no skipping and return to question policy.
 All quiz questions are loaded as Question components in a *CarouselItem* component.
 This avoids calling the backed for the next question.
 The navigation to the next question is offered by the Next button at the footer of the Layout.
-A Finish button is presented when the last questin for the quiz is reached.
+A Finish button is presented when the last question for the quiz is reached.
 - A *ProgressBar* component is also displayed at the top to show the quiz taking progress as the user proceeds with answering the questions.

+### Results component

+- This is the view showing the results after marking the quiz answersheet to show the user how they perfomed.

 ## Available Scripts